Obama backs Mideast truce efforts, seeks easing of Gaza isolation

 "I don't think we get there right away," he said.
 "But the U.S. goal right now would be to make sure that the ceasefire holds."

-(Additional reporting By Arshad Mohammed; Editing by Bernard Orr, Ken Wills and Clarence Fernandez)
+(Additional reporting By Arshad Mohammed; Editing by Bernard Orr and Ken Wills)

 LONDON Armed British police officers arrested a man carrying knives near Prime Minister Theresa May's office in London on Thursday on suspicion of preparing an act of terrorism.